Surgery for Lung Cancer Patients

 Figure 4c: Robotic thoracic surgeryIllustration by Alexandra Hunt, MD

-Besides deciding on which approach will be used to remove the portion of lung containing the cancer, a surgeon must decide exactly what to remove.
-The first priority is to remove the cancer.
-It is important to remove some normal surrounding lung along with the cancer, because there are microscopic extensions of the cancer that can grow and cause cancer recurrence if they are not removed.
-The most common surgery for lung cancer removes the entire lobe containing the cancer, together with the lymph nodes inside the lobe (lobectomy, Figure 5a).
-Removing the entire lobe allows the best possibility for long term survival and remains the gold-standard.2 However, recent studies have been evaluating whether the resection of the cancer within a smaller part of the lung (segmentectomy) has the same results, in term of survival and probability of cancer recurrence that occur when removing the entire lobe (lobectomy).
+Besides deciding which approach will be used to remove the portion of the lung containing cancer, a surgeon must decide exactly what to remove.
+The priority is to remove cancer.
+It is important to remove some normal surrounding lung along with the cancer, because there are microscopic extensions of cancer that can grow and cause cancer recurrence if they are not removed.
+The most common surgery for lung cancer removes the entire lobe containing cancer, together with the lymph nodes inside the lobe (lobectomy).
+(Figure 5a) Removing the entire lobe allows the best possibility for long term survival and remains the gold-standard.2 However, recent studies have been evaluating whether the resection of the cancer within a smaller part of the lung (segmentectomy) has the same results, in term of survival and probability of cancer recurrence that occurs when removing the entire lobe (lobectomy).
 The results of these studies will be available in the next years.
 In patients with adequate pulmonary function, a sublobar resection (either a wedge or segmentectomy) should be reserved for early-stage (<2cm) or slow-growing subtypes (i.e., carcinoid) or lung cancer.

 In patients where there will not be enough healthy lung left after an entire lobe is removed, the surgeon may decide to remove just the tumor with a small amount of surround lung, termed a “sub-lobar resection.”
 This may consist of either a wedge resection or a segmentectomy that contains cancer.
-(Figure 5b) If the tumor is too close to the center of the chest, or if the main airways of the lung are involved, sometimes it may be necessary to remove the entire lung that is affected by cancer (pneumonectomy, Figure 5c).
-Airways may be divided and sewn back together (“sleeve resection”), if this allows complete removal of the cancer without removing as much healthy lung tissue (Figure 5d).
-In addition to removing the part of the lung that is affected by the cancer, lung cancer surgeons remove lymph nodes in the chest at the time of lung surgery, to evaluate whether the cancer has spread to these lymph nodes.
+(Figure 5b) If the tumor is too close to the center of the chest, or if the main airways of the lung are involved, sometimes it may be necessary to remove the entire lung that is affected by cancer (pneumonectomy).
+(Figure 5c) Airways may be divided and sewn back together (“sleeve resection”), if this allows complete removal of cancer without removing as much healthy lung tissue.
+(Figure 5d) In addition to removing the part of the lung that is affected by cancer, lung cancer surgeons remove lymph nodes in the chest at the time of lung surgery, to evaluate whether cancer has spread to these lymph nodes.

 Figures 5a-d: Types of Resection